fredgibbs/fredgibbs.github.io/courses/food-diet-health/schedule.md

 ### 7: <span class="duedate">Optional Essay Drafts Due.</span> Same format as Essay #2; Remember to review the [critique writing guide](http://fredgibbs.net/courses/etc/critique-writing-guide).  _Food Politics_, 295-314; skim 315-337.
 Reading Guide: Be prepared to discuss the following questions in both specific and general terms (that is, drawing from particular examples presented in the chapter AND synthsizing them): What were the original reasons for fortification?
 How much did fortification help?
 What emerged as potential problems?
 Drawing together some of our recent readings: What are larger dangers associated with fortification in general?
 Is fortification a good idea?
 To what extent do we see the "two cultures" model at work with fortification?

 ### 9: *Nutritionism*, "Functional Foods: Nutritional Engineering, Marketing and Corporate Nutritionism," 191-214.
+Reading Guide: Thinking back to earlier chapters of this book (and the brief summary he gives in this chapter), what is the author's beef with nutrition science?
+Why would marketing focus on internal bodily processes?
+Where have we seen that before?
+How have "functional foods" been defined?
+Do you agree with the author that they are no different from other foods?
+What's the deal with trans-nutric foods?
+What have we learned from oat science?(!)
+What's a "nutritional facade"?
+And a "halo effect"?
+What are the FDA's 3 categories of health claims?
+Are those categories helpful or harmful?
+Do you agree that "food corporations become the primary promoters and beneficiaries of this reductive understanding of nutrients, foods, and the body" (211)?

 ### 11: David M. Nowacek and Rebecca S. Nowacek, “The Organic Foods System: Its Discursive Achievements and Prospects,” *College English* 70.4 (2008): 403–20.